oracle/docker-images/OracleDatabase/SingleInstance/extensions/README.md

        -t: name:tag for the extended image
        -o: passes on Docker build option

-### Building Customized Prebuiltdb
+### Customizing Prebuilt DB extension

-Prebuiltdb container images can be built with custom setup scripts.
+Prebuilt DB container images can be custom built with user provided setup scripts.
 Currently `sh` and `sql` extensions are supported.
 Place the custom setup scripts in `/extensions/prebuiltdb/setup` directory before running the `prebuiltdb` extension.
 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is recommended to prefix your scripts with a number.
 For example `01_users.sql`, `02_permissions.sql`, etc.

 LICENSE UPL 1.0